 Having been or being a dissertation supervisor or student of the nominee

 Other conflicts as determined by the Board of Directors

 The chairperson is responsible for making certain that no restrictions have been or will be violated.
 Further, the chair is responsible for distributing the nominations to the committee and for leading discussion, calling for committee vote and for submitting an annual report with the recommended candidate's information to the Board of Directors for examination and approval.
 The report submitted to the Board should, at the minimum, include a brief description of the number of nominations considered, the mechanism employed for reaching a decision (conference call, email only, voting - how done, how many rounds of voting to reach a decision), and a short paragraph describing why the person selected deserves the medal to be awarded.

-The committee does not have an expense budget, however the chairperson should work with the GS business office to arrange at least one meeting of the committee by phone or web meeting — at the society's expense.
+The chairperson should work with the GS business office to arrange at least one meeting of the committee by phone or web meeting, at the society's expense.
 All committee deliberations should remain confidential.